My Go-To Zimbabwe Favourite Dish

 What is living in Zimbabwe like?

-What is living in Zimbabwe like?
-We can’t talk about meeting in Zimbabwe without talking about food.
-I will share one of Zimbabwean’s favourite dishes.
-Zimbabweans have a Shona proverb “ukama igasva hunozadziswa nekudya.”
-According to the proverb, sharing and eating together is essential for cementing relationships.
+Zimbabweans have a Shona proverb that says “ukama igasva hunozadziswa nekudya.”
+Meaning, sharing and eating together is essential for cementing relationships.
 We cement our relationships with food through sharing and eating together.

 My favourite Zimbabwean dish is eating sadza served with beef mixed with rape.
-Rape is one of the most common vegetables, leafy greens in Zimbabwe.
+Rape is one of the most common vegetables, or leafy greens in Zimbabwe.
 Sadza is the staple diet, and it’s usually served with a variety of relishes.
 It can be vegetables or meat.
 Sometimes it’s served with a combination of meat and vegetables.

 Sadza is a thickened maize porridge which you can serve with stews (beef, chicken, goat), fried vegetables, and salads, depending on the recipe you are using.
 What I love about this dish is that it fills you up such that you won’t have cravings for snacking now and then.